Are you a genius that just needs a good bump on the head? Perhaps you are! Meet Orlando Serrell. His savant skills came about after a brain injury.

-phenomenal recall.
-Sorrel and others who have acquired amazing abilities after brain injuries have led Treffert to conclude we all must have genius in us but sometimes it takes a disability like Savage’s or an injury like Sorrel’s to bring it out.
+Well, people like Sorrel and others who have acquired amazing abilities after brain injuries have led Treffert to conclude we all must have genius in us but sometimes it takes an injury like Sorrel’s to bring it out.
 Other researchers disagree and say that savants are just able to overcompensate for damage to the left side of the brain.”
 (Gupta 2006)

 Judge for yourself.
 Even if you’re not a doctor it seems pretty obvious that not all savant abilities are just overcompensating.
 Ellen (from our other article on savants) has tremendous spatial awareness of objects around her which we could expect in someone who is blind.
 If the theory of the other researchers were correct we could label that compensating because one area is making up for a lack in another area.
 But the other abilities she and other savants have such as perfect awareness of the passage of time or the ability to reproduce on paper an entire city skyline after just seeing it once does not give any added benefit or compensation that would help a person’s survival.

 For more information on savants visit the Wisconsin Medical Society’s website.